 - All chapters must submit a calendar of events outlining the date, time, and location of each new member education activity by the end of the recruitment period.

-- The Director of Fraternity and Sorority Life determines what constitutes a new member activity as opposed to a Chapter event.
+- The Associate Director of Residential Education for Greek Leadership determines what constitutes a new member activity as opposed to a Chapter event.

 - In the case of MGC, the calendar must be submitted before invitations for membership are extended.